SuperOffice CRM Online Agreement (“Agreement”)

 If the Service is available for less than 99.8% during a given calendar month and this is caused by a failure in the SuperOffice’s environment, equipment or software, the Customer can claim proportionate reduction of the subscription fee calculated for the relevant calendar month.
 Other situations, e.g. unavailability caused by communication facilities, external factors or the Customer’s equipment or software, do not entitle the Customer to claim for reduction of the subscription fee.

-To be eligible to submit a claim, the Customer shall notify SuperOffice if the Service is unavailable by submitting a new support request on our Support Center at www.superoffice.com within 3 working days following an incident.
+To be eligible to submit a claim, the Customer shall notify SuperOffice if the Service is unavailable by submitting a new support request on our support center at community.superoffice.com within 3 working days following an incident.
 The Customer must provide all relevant information of the incident, including, but not limited to, a detailed description, the number of affected users and the location of these users and any attempts made by the Customer to resolve the incident.
 The calculation of unavailability starts after the Customer has notified SuperOffice thereof or after SuperOffice otherwise becomes aware of the unavailability.
 SuperOffice will use its best efforts and available information to validate a claim and make a good faith judgment on whether the claim is eligible.
 SuperOffice will use its best efforts to process a claim within 30 days.

 5. Errors and error notices